 Adipose Tissue ATGL Modifies the Cardiac Lipidome in Pressure-Overload-Induced Left Ventricular Failure

-Supplemental Material and Methods, Supplemental Table S1, Supplemental Figure S1
+Supplemental Material and Methods

 Supplemental Material and Methods

 Animals

 The mice were housed under constant environmental conditions: temperature 20–24°C, 55 ± 10% relative humidity, 12-h:12-h light-dark cycle, and fed at libitum with a standard diet.
 Eight-9 week old atATGL-KO- and wt-mice were then randomized to sham or TAC (transverse aortic constriction) operated groups.
 Body weight (BW) development was monitored throughout the experiment.
 Eleven weeks after surgery, mice were euthanized under isoflurane anesthesia by cervical dislocation.
 Final blood samples were collected and organs were dissected and snap frozen in liquid nitrogen and stored at −80°C. For histological analysis tissue, samples were placed in 10% formalin solution for up to 24 h, washed in PBS-buffer, and embedded in paraffin.